 - Remove and replace disposable gloves after each use

 - Properly dispose of all disposal personal protective equipment

 - Properly sanitize all non-disposable personal protective equipment

 - Thoroughly wash your hands after engaged in blood or bodily fluid cleanup, or having contact with them during a rescue

-What is “Personal Protective Equipment?”
+What Is “Personal Protective Equipment?”

-The person safety of any person engaged in blood cleanup is a paramount consideration.
+The personal safety of any person engaged in blood cleanup is a paramount consideration.
 As has been discussed, the risks and dangers associated with cleaning up blood can be serious, even deadly.
 Proper personal protective gear or PPE is specialized gear that must be utilized by a person engaged in blood cleaning.

 The reality is that consumers, people like you, do not have easy access to PPE.
 You can find equipment and gear that is like PPE.
 However, it may not meet the established standards necessary to provide you with appropriate protection when in contact with blood, bodily fluids, and other biological materials.
 A professional blood cleaning company (or biohazard remediation service) does have access to approved PPE.

 The Basic Types of Personal Protective Equipment Are: